uvarc/rc-website/content/service/bioinformatics.md

 # Consulting

-If you have a bioinformatics project and would like to discuss potential solutions and implementation locally, or on the cloud, SOMRC is available for consultation.
+If you have a bioinformatics project and would like to discuss potential solutions and implementation locally, or on the cloud, RC is available for consultation.

 [<button class="btn  btn-primary">Request a Consultation</button>](/service/consult/)